-Why You Need To Get A Deck Permit
+Why You Need a Deck Permit

 Building a deck without a permit can get you into some serious trouble.
-Some people find out the hard way by having to pay a hefty fine, tearing down their brand new deck, or having someone get hurt because of faulty construction.
+Some people find out the hard way by having to pay a hefty fine, tearing down their brand new deck or having someone get hurt because of faulty construction.
 Building a deck without a permit can also come back to haunt you when it is time to sell your house.
 Contractors can lose their licenses if they build without permits.

 Decks that are constructed more than 30-inches above adjacent grade would likely always require a permit.
 When decks are below 30-inches above grade, the answer is hardly consistent.
 The most recent edition of the International Residential Code exempts decks from permit when they are below the aforementioned height, not exceeding 200 square feet in area, not attached to the home and not serving the required exit door of the home.
 Considering those criteria…most decks will require permits.